 During the financial crisis, the Federal Reserve created a number of special lending facilities to stabilize the financial system and support economic activity.
 Some of these facilities provided liquidity to borrowers and investors in important financial markets.
-These facilities were closed by 2010; however, some loans made under the Term Asset-Backed Securities Loan Facility (TALF), which is closed to new lending, remain outstanding and will mature over the next two years.5
+These facilities were closed by 2010 and all loans made under them have been repaid in full, with interest.
+6